JuliaIO/HDF5.jl/doc/jld.md

 - Functions (closures)
 - Generic `BitsKind`s

-These are not supported due to fears about portability (Julia's serializer doesn't seem to worry about this, but perhaps that's because it's safe to assume that all machines in a cluster are assumed to have the same endian architecture).
+These are not supported due to fears about portability (Julia's serializer, largely used for inter-process communication, doesn't seem to worry about this, but perhaps that's because it's safe to assume that all machines in a cluster have the same endian architecture).

 Also, when writing, undefined array entries will cause an error.